awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.sns.md

 }
 ```

-### Permissions for an External Topic<a name="configuration-notifications-permissions-external"></a>
+### Permissions for an external topic<a name="configuration-notifications-permissions-external"></a>

-In [Configuring Notifications Using Configuration Options](#configuration-notifications-namespace), we explain how you can replace the Amazon SNS topic that Elastic Beanstalk provides with another Amazon SNS topic\.
+In [Configuring notifications using configuration options](#configuration-notifications-namespace), we explain how you can replace the Amazon SNS topic that Elastic Beanstalk provides with another Amazon SNS topic\.
 If you did that, Elastic Beanstalk needs to verify that you have permission to publish to this SNS topic in order to allow you to associate the SNS topic with the environment\.
 You should have the same permission that the service role has, `sns:Publish`\.
 To verify that, Elastic Beanstalk sends a test notification to SNS as part of your action to create or update the environment\.
 If this test fails, then your attempt to create or update the environment fails, and Elastic Beanstalk shows a message explaining the failure\.

 If you provide a custom service role for your environment, be sure that your custom service role includes the following policy\.
 Replace *`sns_topic_name`* with the name of the Amazon SNS topic you provided in the configuration options\.